useblocks/groundwork/docs/foreword.rst

 for signals and `Click <http://click.pocoo.org/latest>`_ for commands by yourself. groundworks provides ``self.signal.send("Yehaa")`` and ``self.commands.register(...)`` directly inside plugin classes.

-By defining own :ref:`patterns <patterns>`, it is very easy to provide team members additional injected functions as well.
+By defining own :ref:`patterns <patterns>`, it is very easy to provide team members additional injected functions.
 E.g.
 ``self.web.route()`` for registering a web route or ``self.db.sql()`` to execute a SQL statement.

 However, the library and its objects itself shall still be available and directly accessible to support uncommon or